-Methodologically, I am interested in the application of causal inference to machine learning and text analysis under a Bayesian framework.
-Substantively, I use the interaction between microeconomic models and empirical work to study political economy, with particular focus on party institutionalization and elections in authoritarian regimes.
+Methodologically, I am interested in text analysis and multilevel modeling under a Bayesian framework.
+Substantively, I use the interaction between microeconomic theory and causal inference to study political economy, with a particular focus on party institutionalization and elections in authoritarian regimes.
+I also collaborate on various projects that study the authoritarian rule in both contemporary and historical China.

 1) Autocrats’ Toolkit: Policy Bias and Political Instability in Electoral Authoritarian Regimes